+desired.
+The supervisor's summary report and recommendation, along with the faculty member's sustained performance evaluation documents (including member's appended response to the supervisor's report),

+The PRC conducts the sustained performance evaluation and issues a report containing the PRC's assessment and the basis for this assessment.

+The PRC submits the report to the unit's dean at the same time providing a copy to the faculty member, who shall have five days to provide a written response to the PRC's final report to review by the unit's dean/director.

-The supervisor prepares a summary report containing his/her recommendation, as well as the rationale for this recommendation.
-Copies of the supervisor's report will be promptly furnished to the candidate, who shall have five days to attach a brief response, if desired.
-The supervisor's summary report and recommendation, along with the faculty member's sustained performance evaluation documents (including the faculty member's appended response to the supervisor's report), are then
+The Dean writes a report for the VPAA.
+A copy of the dean's report will be promptly furnished to the candidate, who shall have five days to attach a brief response, if desired.

-Approved by Faculty Vote December 2002; Approved by Senate 1-24-03; Approved by Provost 1-29- 22 03: Approved by Senate 4-18-03:

-- forwarded to the unit's PRC - The PRC conducts the sustained performance evaluation and issues a report containing the PRC's assessment and the basis for this assessment.
-The PRC submits the report to the unit's dean at the same time providing a copy to the faculty member, who shall have five days to provide a written response to the PRC's final report for review by the unit's dean/director. - The dean writes a report for the VPAA.
-A copy of the dean's report will be promptly furnished to the candidate, who shall have five days to attach a brief response, if desired. - Dean submits his or her recommendation to the VPAA along with the supporting documents (the faculty member's sustained performance evaluation documents, the supervisor's summary report and recommendation, the PRC's report, and any written responses submitted by the faculty member in accordance with the procedures above). - The VPAA sends a written notification of his or her decision to the faculty member with a copy to the dean.
+Dean submits his or her recommendation to the VPAA along with the supporting documents (the faculty member's sustained performance evaluation documents, the supervisor's summary report and recommendation, the PRC's report, and any written responses submitted by the faculty member in accordance with the procedures above).

+The VPAA sends a written notification of his or her decision to the faculty member with a copy to the dean.